 Bonding with your baby is vital.
 The attention you give now will last forever and help your baby grow into a healthy and happy child and adult.
 ZERO TO THREE’s “Explore Our Topics” has a variety of resources for parents, including articles and videos about early learning, play, sleep and more.
 Check out easy ways to bond with your baby and contact your local New Parent Support Program.
 You can also call Military OneSource to request a New MilParent specialty consultation.

 Do you know the rules for keeping a baby safe during sleep time?
 Babies should sleep on their backs in a safety crib and dressed in sleep clothing with no blankets or pillows.
 Get more information about safe sleep by contacting your local New Parent Support Program or check out this information on how to create safe sleeping environments for infants.

 TIP 8: Talk it up with your teen

 Respect, talk and engage with your teen as much as you can.
-Doing things together, face-to-face time at dinner, showing affection and interest – all these can help keep teens safe and healthy.
+Doing things together, having face-to-face time at dinner, showing affection and interest — all these can help keep teens safe and healthy.
 Get more ideas for positive parenting your teen and helping your teen manage stress.
 Military OneSource also offers child and youth behavioral military and family life counselors and health and wellness coaching for teens.

-Youth and teens can engage in a variety of recreational opportunities, camps and more for youth and teens – through your installation’s youth center, 4-H military partnerships and Boys & Girls Clubs, YMCA and Defense Department summer camps.
+Youth and teens can engage in a variety of recreational opportunities, camps and more offered through the military — available through your installation’s youth center, 4-H military partnerships and Boys & Girls Clubs, YMCA and Defense Department summer camps.
 Check out For Children and Youth — Benefits for more offerings.

 TIP 10: Study up on powerful parenting